ErikMcClure/erikmcclure.github.io/content/blog/a-rant-on-terra.md

 What I really want is a low-level, recursively metaprogrammable language that is also recursively type-safe, in that any type strata can safely manipulate the code of any layer beneath it, preferably via [algebriac subtyping](https://www.cl.cam.ac.uk/\~sd601/thesis.pdf) that ensures all types are recursively a subset of types that contain them, ad nauseam.
 This would then allow you to move from a "low-level" language to a "high-level" language by simply walking up the tower of abstraction, building meta-meta-programs that manipulate meta-programs that generate low-level programs.

 Alas, such beauty can only exist in the minds of mathematicians and small kittens.
-While I may one day attempt to build such a language, it will be nothing more than a poor imitation, forever striving for an ideal it cannot reach, cursed with a vision of a pristine language of the gods that no mortal can ever possess.
+While I may one day attempt to build such a language, it will be nothing more than a poor imitation, forever striving for an ideal it cannot reach, cursed with a vision from the gods of a pristine language no mortal can ever possess.

+I wish to forge galaxies, to wield the power of computation and sail the cosmos upon an infinite wave of creativity.
+Instead, I spend untold hours toiling inside LLVM, wondering why it won't print "Hello World".

 In conclusion, everything is terrible and I want to die.